emilyjcoups/Agent_Based_Model/README.md

 ### Game logic
   * User is requested to set the number of heroes and enemies (within the console)
   * Heroes and enemies are created from the same Agent class.
 Their starting coordinates (between 0 and 299) are generated randomly.
-  * Heroes and enemies move randomly and eat the environment.
+  * Heroes and enemies move randomly across the map and eat the environment.
 Their speed increases as their stores increase.
   * The distance is calculated between each pair of heroes, as well as between heroes and enemies:
       * If hero pairs are within same neighbourhood, the hero with the lower store steals the store advantage from the other hero's store.
       * If an enemy enters a hero's neighbourhood, the enemy steals the hero's entire store